Data sources

 - UVA Corporate Prosecution Registry (academic — federal corporate plea agreements, DPAs, NPAs)

-All underlying federal data is in the public domain (see usa.gov/government-works).
-FastDOL’s aggregation, matching, and scoring work is proprietary to FastDOL.
+All underlying federal data is in the public domain.
+FastDOL’s aggregation, entity-matching, and presentation work is proprietary to FastDOL.